 What is the deadline to apply for these exemptions?

 The application deadline for all exemptions is April 1.

 Will I need to re-apply every year?

-No, once you apply and a Senior School Tax Exemption (L5A) is granted, it renews each year.
+No, once you apply and an exemption is granted, it renews each year.
 If the claimant dies or if the eligible claimant’s name is removed from the deed, the exemption will be removed the following tax year.
 If a remaining spouse is on the deed, they will need to contact our office to inquire about their exemption status before April 1 of that following year.

 To view information about all of the homestead exemptions offered in Gwinnett County, visit Homestead Exemption Information page.